 Several factors affect the cost of composite veneers.
 These factors include the length of time required for the placement, your location, the number of veneers you need, and the quality of the composite material.

-Generally, composite veneers are not as expensive as porcelain veneers, and they cost between £190 - £1000 for a tooth.
-Most insurance plans do not cover composite veneers, so you may need to pay for the complete treatment.
+Generally, composite veneers are not as expensive as porcelain veneers, and they cost starts from £399 for a tooth.
+Most insurance plans do not cover composite veneers, so you may need to pay for the complete treatment

 Most dental practices offer various payment plans to make the treatment affordable.
 Some even offer discounts for placing several composite veneers.